 Unfortunately, I haven’t found a way to execute C* programs.
 That said, I did find a handful of open-source C* compilers, so maybe those can help us out:

-In addition, the user guideOpens in a new tab. does detail how to compile and run C* programs.
+In addition, the user guide does detail how to compile and run C* programs.
 But, again, that information isn’t super helpful without the compiler.

 If you know of an official compiler, let me know in the comments.